February 10, 2021

 North Carolina’s labor federation is looking for young people with imagination, smarts, energy, grit, and the skills and drive to learn more about the labor movement and to help us build power for working people in this state as our paid intern.
 Pay is $16/hour.
-The Fall 2020 internship period runs September 1st through November 13th, depending on job performance and budget.
+The Summer 2021 internship period runs May 17 through July 30, depending on job performance and budget.
 We encourage women and people of color to apply.
-The deadline to apply for Fall 2020 is Friday, July 31.
+The deadline to apply is Friday, April 30.

 Depending on current projects and your own skill set, you may find yourself: